 - Who provided the equipment for the completion of work?
 Etc.

-For further protection of the Indian workforce, every worker is classified initially as an employee in an organization, unless proven otherwise.
+For further protection of the Indian workforce, every worker is classified initially as an employee in an organisation unless proven otherwise.
 However, these questions and the two tests can provide a factual determination of the classification of each worker.
-Even a default in one or two of the questions could establish that the organization is guilty of misclassifying the employee.
+Even a default in one or two of the questions could establish that the organisation is guilty of misclassifying the employee.

 The distinction between contractors and employees goes far beyond a difference in the title:

 For law enforcement agencies, taxation is the most critical distinguishable feature.
 In the cases of employees, employers withhold and remit taxes on their behalf.
 In contrast, independent contractors pay their own taxes and usually withhold Value Added Taxes (VAT) and remit the same on behalf of their clients.